Recognize the Issue

 Depending on the reasons why development the child’s development is different, support may include assessment, psychotherapy or both.
 Accurate diagnosis through assessment is essential to planning early interventions.
 Your MindWell psychologist will help put you on the correct path by offering one or more of the following forms of support

-- PsychoEducational Assessment for individuals 5 and older
+- PsychoEducational / Neuropsychological Assessment for individuals 5 and older

 - Developmental Assessment for children under 5